Xceed shares rise on lawsuit settlement with HSBC Financial

-Shares of insured mortgages provider Xceed Mortgage Corp (XMC.TO) rose nearly 10 percent on Friday, a day after the company said it settled a lawsuit with HSBC Financial Corp Ltd HSBAA.UL for a one-time payment of $1.7 million.
+Aug 19 Shares of insured mortgages provider Xceed Mortgage Corp rose nearly 10 percent on Friday, a day after the company said it settled a lawsuit with HSBC Financial Corp Ltd for a one-time payment of $1.7 million.

 Xceed, which will record this amount as a pre-tax charge to income in the third quarter, said it settled without admitting any liability or wrongdoing.